JOINT STATEMENT IN SUPPORT OF THE INCLUSION OF SEXUAL ORIENTATION, GENDER IDENTITY AND INTERSEX STATUS IN THE 2021 CENSUS OF POPULATION AND HOUSING

 Asking appropriate questions on sexual orientation, gender identity and intersex status in the Census is crucial in fostering an evidence-informed environment for health and economic policy service planning and understanding health and social service utilisation.
 This is essential in addressing the significant health disparities that LGBTI people experience.

 There is a strong shift internationally towards collecting this data.
 Scotland and Northern Ireland are considering a sexual orientation question for their 2021 Census.
 The Office for National Statistics in the UK are recommending the inclusion of sexual orientation and gender identity questions in the 2021 Census in England and Wales.
 These decisions have been made after their testing showed it would be acceptable to the population and will deliver good-quality data with minimal effect on overall response and respondent burden.
 The United States and Canada are also currently taking steps to achieve accurate population counts for LGBTI people in their Censuses.

 Australia has a unique opportunity to provide statistical leadership in the collection, production and analysis of data for LGBTI populations.
 The inclusion of sexual orientation, gender identity and intersex status in the 2021 Census will promote scientific excellence and data integrity.
 This will have an enormous impact on improving social cohesion and the health outcomes of LGBTI people and communities.

-The National LGBTI Health Alliance, with the support of the following health experts and community organisations, place on the public record our support for the appropriate and meaningful collection of data on sexual orientation, gender identity and intersex status of the Australian population in the 2021 Census.
+LGBTIQ+ Health Australia, with the support of the following health experts and community organisations, place on the public record our support for the appropriate and meaningful collection of data on sexual orientation, gender identity and intersex status of the Australian population in the 2021 Census.